guilima7/guilima7/README.md

-### Hey, I'm Guilherme
+# Hey, I'm Guilherme
+##
-🖥️ Student of Computer Engineering
+🖥️ Student of Computer Engineering at PUCCAMP
-🎒 PUCCAMP
+📌Brazil, Campinas SP
+⚽Sports lover
+🔗Where to find me